Main Information

 - Climbs: San Bernardino and Splügen passes

-Soon after leaving Chiavenna, we re-enter Switzerland and begin the climb of Passo del Maloja, known for its iconic switchbacks near the summit.
+Soon after leaving Chiavenna, we re-enter Switzerland and begin the climb to Passo del Maloja, known for its iconic switchbacks near the summit.

-After reaching the top, the route becomes a mostly flat ride past a series of beautiful lakes in the Silvaplana region.
+After reaching the top, the route settles into a mostly flat ride past a series of beautiful lakes in the Silvaplana region before we arrive at our hotel in the quiet town of Sils Maria.

 Day 7 Ride Details